OneTimeUser/intro-web-comp-principles/docs/week-6/README.md

 Graphics!!
 They add some punch to any website and are fun and fairly easy to work with.
 We have two types of graphics we are going to cover: raster graphics and vector graphics.
 Each has some specific types of images that are applicable.

+- image types and their differences!
+- which image style best suits a specific image types

 Go ahead and get started by putting [Adobe Creative Cloud on your computer using NYU Services](https://www.nyu.edu/servicelink/KB0017797).

 Here are also some Adobe provided tutorials for [Photoshop](https://helpx.adobe.com/photoshop/tutorials.html) and [Illustrator](https://helpx.adobe.com/illustrator/tutorials.html) if you want to engage in more advanced methods!